brownplt/B2T2/InterestingOrIllustrativeUses.md

 ## randomRows

-In a tidy table, each row is one observation.
-Thus it is interesting to sample rows randomly.
+This example defines a function that randomly sample rows of a table.
+This function might be interesting when working with tidy tables, where each row is one observation.

 ```lua
 > randomRows =